microsoft/dicom-server/docs/how-to-guides/extended-query-tags.md

 ## QIDO with Extended Query Tags

+#### Tag Status

+Attribute [Status](#extended-query-tag-status) of Extended query tag indicates current status.
+When extended query tag is added, its status is `Adding`, while a long-running operation is kicked off to reindex DICOM instances in the past, after it completes, tag status is `Ready`.
 When extended query tag is in `Ready` status, it can be used in [QIDO](../resources/conformance-statement.md#search-qido-rs).

-For example, if the tag Manufacturer Model Name (0008,1090) is added to the set of supported extended query tags, hereafter the following queries can be used to filter stored instances by Manufacturer Model Name (when tag has value on instance):
+For example, if the tag Manufacturer Model Name (0008,1090) is added, and in `Ready` status, hereafter the following queries can be used to filter stored instances by Manufacturer Model Name:

 ```http
 ../instances?ManufacturerModelName=Microsoft